Skip to content

 1. In SAP mobile service cockpit, select Mobile Applications > Native/MDK.

-2. Select an application and in the Application Details section, click edit to make modifications.
+2. Select an application, and choose Edit to make modifications.

-3. In Edit Application Details, locate the License Type field.
-Its value represents the license type that was in place at the time the app was created or deployed in mobile services cockpit.
-For example, you may have started with the "free" plan (non-trial landscape) or a "lite" plan (trial subaccounts).
+3. In Edit Application Details, locate the Service Plan field.
+Its value represents the service plan that was in place at the time the app was created or deployed in mobile services cockpit.
+For example, you may have started with a free plan (non-trial landscape) or a lite plan (trial subaccounts).

-4. Select the target license from the License Type drop-down list, keeping in mind guidelines and limitations.
-For example, if you currently have the "free" plan, you could select "resources" to change plans at the app level.
+4. Select the target service plan from the Service Plan drop-down list, keeping in mind guidelines and limitations.
+For example, if you currently have the free plan, you could select resources to change plans at the app level.

 5. Save your changes.
 It is a good idea to monitor your billing to make sure it reflects the changes you intended to make.

 A single-app version of SAP mobile service cockpit is available for Cloud Foundry.
 This enables a Business User to manage a single Cloud Foundry application, for example, within a Software as a Service (SaaS) context.
-The scope of single-app support includes Native, Hybrid, Micro App, and SAP Mobile Cards.
+The scope of single-app support includes Native, Hybrid, Micro App.
 The feature is only available for Cloud Foundry, and requires that the application has been migrated to a single service.

 The following roles are related to the SAP Business Technology Platform cockpit.
 To learn more about setting roles and role collections see Building Roles and Role Collections for Applications.